We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-- provides fresh, flavorful plant-based meals
+- provides nutritious, flavorful plant-based meals

 - all meals free of refined sugars and artificial preservatives

-- all meals made in gluten-free facilities
+- items are prepared in gluten-free facilities

 - option to mix and match meals from the weekly menu